 Shawn Block is an Associate Planner with two years of experience on the Briggs Financial team.
 Shawn joined the team in September of 2020 with a desire to make a significant career change from the entertainment industry into becoming a fiduciary financial planner.
 His energy and enthusiasm for empowering others is palpable, which combined with his ever-increasing knowledge of financial planning and taxation has made him a valuable member of our team.
 Shawn has completed half of the Master of Science in Personal Financial Planning degree with a straight 4.0 and possesses an undergrauate degree in Theatre from Cardinal Stritch University.

-How does Briggs Financial Inc. develop its planners?
+How does Briggs Financial Inc. develop its planners different than other firms?

 Apart from book study, our planners spend thousands of hours during their first three years both observing and being observed in client meetings, taking notes, discussing scenarios and situations, and learning from one another.
 This level of observation parallels industries such as education and psychology, which require thousands of hours of observation in order to receive licensure.
-We believe these professional practices serve our planners and clients well, so we have adopted them as well.
+We believe these professional practices best serve both our planners and you.

 Why doesn't your team have Certified Financial Planners (CFP®)?

-In short, because we don't believe that designation, or any designation, serves our clients or the community in any meaningful way.
+In short, because we don't believe that designation, or any designation, serves you better in any meaningful way.

 Furthermore, the CFP® Board has viewpoints with respect to what a fiduciary constitutes that we do not align with.
 According to their Code of Ethics, a CFP® professional is allowed to "disclose and manage conflicts of interest," even going so far as to allow an oral disclosure of conflict as sufficient.
 We believe that a fiduciary should actively seek out and avoid conflicts of interest, period.
-In our view there is no half-measure here; you are either on the same side of the table as the client, or you are compromised.
+In our view there is no half-measure here; we are either on the same side of the table as you, or we are compromised.
 We avoid lines of business that could put us in material conflict with our clients.